 This is the first part of the tutorial for Linux and the board Zybo from Digilent.
 Here a image of Linux-Debian version is going to be created on a SD card.
 This SD is going to startup Linux in our ZYBO board.

-This tutorial is divided in some parts:
+This tutorial is divided into some parts:

 - ZYBO-Linux(II): Install and start up Linux from ZYBO